 Results

 Crangon shrimp abundance began to increase around 2010 and remained high through the end of the dataset in 2019 (Figure 2).
-Both pink shrimp and spot shrimp abundances increased dramatically in 2013 and remained high through the end of the dataset in 2019.
-Pink shrimp have had consistently high abundances since 2013 (Figure 2).
-Spot shrimp have had more varied abundance since 2013, with 2015 abundance similar to pre-2013 levels.
+Both pink shrimp and spot shrimp abundances increased dramatically in 2013 and remained high through the end of the dataset in 2019 (Figure 2).
+CPUE’s of spot shrimp have varied more since 2013, with 2015 abundance similar to pre-2013 levels.
 Abundance subsequently increased again, with 2019 spot shrimp abundance being the highest on record.

 Model selection results showed equal data support for two models.
-The first model contained a common state shared by all genera, a downward bias driven by the Pacific Decadal Oscillation, and an upward bias driven by the El Niño cycle (Table 1; Figure 3).
-When Pacific Decadal Oscillation values were negative (cool phase) shrimp abundance increased, when Pacific Decadal Oscillation values were positive, shrimp abundance declined.
+The first model contained a single common state shared by all genera, a downward bias driven by the Pacific Decadal Oscillation, and an upward bias driven by the El Niño cycle (Table 1; Figure 3).
+When Pacific Decadal Oscillation values were negative (cool phase) shrimp abundance increased.
 Positive ONI values were associated with increasing shrimp abundance, with the trend largely being driven by the strong El Niño in 2014-2016 concurrent with a large increase in shrimp abundance that began in 2013 (Figure 2).
 The second model contained a common state shared by all genera, and an upward bias term with no added covariates (Table 1; Figure 3).

 Discussion